 Cash and cash equivalents are generally considered short-term, highly liquid investments with a maturity of three months or less from the purchase date.
+The District has classified its certificates of deposits as cash equivalents.

 Investments are recorded at fair value in accordance with GASB Statement No. 72, Fair Value Measurement and Application.
 Accordingly, the change in fair value of investments is recognized as an increase or decrease to investment assets and investment income.
-The District did not have any investments at May 31, 2023.
+The District did not have any investments at May 31, 2024.